 Microsoft offers Linux support for endorsed Linux distributions in Azure.
 The Linux vendor may need to be engaged depending on the scenario.

-- Customizing Linux is one of the hallmarks of the operating system.
-While we encourage you to use a Linux solution that benefits your organization, some modifications, such as custom kernel or modules, may not be supported by the Linux vendor.
+Customizing Linux is one of the hallmarks of the operating system.
+We encourage you to use a Linux solution that benefits your organization.
+However, some modifications may not be supported by the Linux vendor, such as custom kernel or modules.
 For vendor support, you may be required to use stock kernels or libraries for your image.
 For more information, contact your Linux vendor.

-- Microsoft may provide recommendations regarding Azure platform and services.
+Microsoft may provide recommendations about Azure platform and services.
 For some troubleshooting and performance tuning within Linux or applications, the customer should directly contact the vendor of the supported Linux distribution or application.

-- Microsoft Support does not assist in the design, architecture, or deployment of applications or solutions on Azure.
+Microsoft Support doesn't assist in the design, architecture, or deployment of applications or solutions on Azure.